 I adore potato leek soup.
-This is the creamy cheddar potato leek soup of your dreams.
+This is the creamy cheddar potato leek soup recipe of your dreams.
 It’s so simple too!
 I’m half German, half Irish and there is no amount of potato that I cannot consume.
 Good Cotswold cheddar (for heavens sake, don’t buy pre-grated cheese) and crispy bacon put this dish over the top.

 Now I have an immersion (handheld) blender, which makes soup season such a breeze, and I absolutely have to recommend getting one.
 Put it on your Christmas list!
 Get one for everyone you know!
 It’s one of those kitchen items that isn’t in daily rotation but when you need it, it saves you so much time and so many dishes.
 If you want to make this recipe and don’t have an immersion blender, carefully pour the soup into a blender, puree, and return to the stove.

 This soup takes about forty minutes to make.
 I’m definitely adding this to my winter soup rotation and I hope you do too!

 2 Tbsp all-purpose flour

 8 cups organic chicken broth

 2 lbs large red potatoes (4 cups peeled and cut into even chunks)

 1.5 tsp salt